 The wallpapers available on your Mac out of the box are gorgeous.
 With breathtaking landscapes and vibrant colors, you have a nice collection to pick from for your wallpaper.
 So, what if you want to customize that wallpaper?
 You might want to make a copy of one and personalize it to include your company logo or even your name.
 But where are those wallpapers stored?
 We’re here to help!

-Navigate to the Desktop Pictures folder
+1. Quickly go to the Desktop Pictures folder

-1) Click Go > Go to Folder from the menu bar.
+2) Click Go > Go to Folder from the menu bar.

 3) If the above step doesn’t work for you, click the arrow next to the Library folder to expand it.
 Next, scroll down to and double-click Desktop Pictures.

 Now that you know where the default desktop wallpapers are stored on your Mac, what are you going to do with them?
-Do you plan to copy and customize one for your desktop (make sure not to edit the original!)?
+Do you plan to copy and customize one for your desktop (make sure not to edit the original)?